UnaryPlus/owenbechtel.com/unique/index.md

 * 44: Pop an array and print each of its elements as a number, separated by newlines.

 The last command, represented by the number `0`, is used to push an array of numbers.
 The number after the `0` (N) represents the length of the array, and the next N numbers are the values to push.
 These values are pushed sequentially onto the front of the array rather than the back before the array is pushed onto the stack.
 This behavior make sense in some contexts, but in other contexts it is counterintuitive and you may want to use the `34` command to reverse the array after it is pushed.

-Example programs can be found on the Github repository.